singlephon/hotification/README.md

 php artisan hotification:install
 ```

-2. Register the service provider, alias:
+2. Register the service provider and alias:

-Add the provider, alias to the `config/app.php`:
+Add the following to `config/app.php`:

 ```php
 'providers' => [